 To be a leading global centre of excellence for high-containment infectious disease translational research.

-- To provide a state-of-the-art BSL-3/ABSL-3 environment for researchers and clinicians at NUS and NUHS
+- To provide a state-of-the-art BSL-3/ABSL-3 research environment and promote collaborations for scientists and clinicians

 - To ensure regulatory compliance

-- To stimulate development of new diagnostics, therapeutics, vaccines and high-impact basic and public health research
+- To stimulate development of new diagnostics, therapeutics, vaccines and high-impact translational and public health research